bronna/iepdata/codebase.md

                         {$selectedDistrictData[0].properties["Institution Name"]} has <strong>{$selectedDistrictData[0].properties["Total Student Count"].toLocaleString()} students</strong> with IEPs
                         <br>
                         <br>
-                        <em>(An IEP is a document that outlines what supports a disabled student will receive at school.
+                        <em>(An IEP is a document that outlines what supports a student with a disability will receive at school.
 It's personalized to each student)</em>
                     </div>
                 </section>
                 <section>